pywood21/text_mining_2024/README.md

 Contributions to improve the project or extend its functionality are welcome.
 Please create a pull request or submit an issue if you have suggestions or feedback.

 ## Paper Information
-This code is associated with the paper "Evolving Research Themes in Wood Science: Insights from Text Mining and Latent Dirichlet Allocation" (under review).
+This code is associated with the paper "Evolving Research Themes in Wood Science: Insights from Text Mining and Latent Dirichlet Allocation" (accepted).
 The paper has been submitted to "Journal of Wood Science".

 ### Paper Link
 Further information about the paper will be updated once it is published.